jp1lrt/wsjt-log-utility/README.md

 5. (Optional) Fill filename metadata (grid, /P, POTA, SOTA, etc.)
 6. Click "Convert / Split"
 7) An ADIF file will be created in the selected output folder

+## New in v0.13

+- Band filter support (HF / VHF / UHF up to 23cm)
+- Convert or split logs for a specific band only
+- Useful for VHF/UHF, microwave, or contest log management
+- Band detection based on frequency (MHz)

 Uploading to LoTW
 -----------------